 If you enjoy being on the water, a lake cruise is also a fun activity especially on a hot Chicago summer day.
 While you don’t get to see the buildings up close like on a architecture river cruise, you do get to enjoy skyline views and cool breezes.
 If your time is short, you can do a combination river and lake cruise.
 Lake cruises depart from Navy Pier or the Michigan Avenue bridge.

-A fun and active way to explore the city is to go kayaking in the Chicago River or Lake Michigan.
-Taking a guided kayaking tour in the Chicago River is great way to explore the city.
+A fun way to explore the city is to go kayaking in the Chicago River or Lake Michigan.
+There are several companies that offer guided kayaking tours and rentals in Chicago including Urban Kayaks, Kayak Chicago and Wateriders.